Michael Blower: Early career

-After Portsmouth, Michael moved to London and the Architectural Association (AA) and while on Scholarship, he was selected as one of the UK's delegates to CIAM IX Conference in Provence, led by the architect Maxwell Fry and attended by such luminaries as Le Corbusier and Fernand Léger amongst others.
+After Portsmouth, Michael moved to London and the Architectural Association (AA) on Scholarship between 1950 and 1953, where his contemporaries included Roderick Gradidge and John Winter.
+Along with great friend Winter he was selected as one of the UK's delegates to CIAM IX Conference in Provence, led by the dual husband and wife teams of architects Jane & Maxwell Fry and Alison & Peter Smithson with whom they travelled down from Paris to the conference in Aix-en-Provence by car.
+The conference was attended by such luminaries as Walter Gropius, Fernand Léger, Josep Lluís Sert and Le Corbusier, who gave the delegates a private tour of the soon to be completed Unité d'habitation in Marseille.
 After the AA and as a fluent French speaker, he was selected to act as project architect for the British Pavilions at Brussels World Expo 1958, working with designers Felix Samuely, Howard Lobb, Edward Mills, Sir Hugh Casson and James Gardner.
 Blower spent a short period in the late 1950s working at an architectural practice in Minneapolis (US), by the name of Willard Thorsen.
 In the early 1960s he was an associate at Guildford architects, Scott Brownrigg & Turner, where he assisted the completion of the Yvonne Arnaud Theatre in Guildford among other projects.
 In 1964 he joined Leonard Stedman as a partner at AJ & LR Stedman, which later took the name of Stedman & Blower.